-We manufactured the initial production run at our facilities here in the City of Industry, although we sent our circuit boards to China for soldering to an unaffiliated manufacturing facility.
-This initial production run will allow us to show large distributors and consumers the capabilities of our product which we hope will generate demand for our product.
+After sending our circuit boards to China for soldering at an unaffiliated manufacturing facility, we assembled the initial production run at our facilities here in the City of Industry.
+This initial production run will allow us to show large distributors and consumers the capabilities of the Ubiquitor which we hope will generate demand.